thisisbipin/GeetMusicPlayer/README.md

 You can just visit the [गीत Music Player](https://thisisbipin.github.io/GeetMusicPlayer/) page for using this app.
 ### Prerequisites

 There is no such complicated prerequisites for using this app except for `using modern browsers`.
+But if you are using it locally you may need `python3`.

 ### ⚙Installation
 If you want to get a local copy of this app.